Current treatment options for children with relapsing-remitting multiple sclerosis (RRMS) are limited.

-This section will tell you more about this trial, but if you’re ready to take the next step please complete our short pre-screener.
-We will tell you if your child may be suitable and the location of your nearest participating clinic.
+This section will tell you more about this trial, but if you’re ready to take the next step please contact your nearest trial site.
+We will tell you if your child may be suitable to participate.

 About the investigational drug

 What drug is being investigated in this trial?

 We are investigating a drug called BIIB017 (also known as peginterferon beta-1a).